neuroqudit/pykoppu/README.md

 </center>

-KOPPU (K-dimensional Organoid Probabilistic Processing Unit)

-**Probabilistic Coprocessor based on Cerebral Organoids for Massively Parallel Resolution of k-PUBO Problems**
+**K-Dimensional Probabilistic Coprocessor based on Cerebral Organoids for Massively Parallel Resolution of k-PUBO Problems**

 The contemporary computational paradigm stands at a crossroads between the deterministic rigidity of the von Neumann architecture and the coherence fragility of quantum systems.
 To overcome the energetic and scalability limitations inherent to silicon in solving combinatorial and stochastic optimization problems, we present a full-stack bio-hybrid ecosystem centered on the **pobit** (Probabilistic Organoid Bit) information unit.
 This architecture integrates human cerebral organoids interfaced via High-Density Multi-Electrode Arrays (HD-MEA) into a dedicated hardware accelerator, the **OPU** (Organoid Processing Unit).